davidrhoden/davidrhoden-basic-netlify/timeline/punk-rock-comes-to-chattanooga.md

 ---

 We started to get real DIY rock shows in Chattanooga in 1984.
 The shows were at Dale's, a little sandwich shop in a strip mall.
-It had clown pictures on the walls but Dale would tack paper skull decorations of them, to make it punk.
+It had clown pictures on the walls but Dale would tack paper skull decorations on them, to make it punk.
 I never got a sandwich there or heard of anybody else doing so either.

 Photos by [Kip Shepherd](http://1000000milesaway.blogspot.com).